Welcome back! We've compiled some resources just for study abroad returnees! This page includes:

 Missing what you considered your new home?

 Some people may say you changed (and not for the better) or they don't understand...

 What once didn't bother you, now does...

 You may remember the cultural adjustment curve which illustrates the stages of cultural adaptation.
 The curve can be extended to demonstrate the phases of reverse culture shock.
 The stage of initial euphoria after returning home can quickly turn to critical feelings about home.
 Eventually you will recover and reintegrate into your home culture.
 Reintegrating doesn't mean you lose the experience, instead, you learn to navigate your home culture with the new skills and personal growth from your experiences abroad.

 Study Abroad Orientation (fall & spring)Volunteer to help at orientation to prepare the next students studying where you did!
 If we have students for your program, we'll email you asking for volunteers.

 Participate in the Study Abroad Photo Contest (fall)Each year we hold a photo contest and if you participated on a UWEC program, you can participate!
 Grand prize is a canvas of your winning photo!
 Plus, the top 100ish photos will be displayed in Davies Center, 3rd floor.
-Contest is open Oct.
-30 - Nov.
-5, 2020!
+Contest is open in October!
+Watch your email for information about when the contest opens.
 Click here for more photo contest info and to enter!